Effectively Teaching & Supporting Students with Low Working Memory

 Event Information: 6 PD Hours

 Research suggests that working memory is a better predictor of academic achievement than IQ so it is important that teachers identify working memory deficits, put in place support strategies and do what is possible to develop working memory.
 This practical seminar will develop understanding of working memory and the impact of working memory deficits in the classroom.
-Participants will be familiarised with tools available for measuring working memory capacity.
+Participants will be familiarized with tools available for measuring working memory capacity.
 They will be given strategies for supporting children with weak working memory in the classroom and the opportunity to look at ways in which technology can be utilised to increase working memory skills.

 Understanding childhood working memory: